MagnificentRimsy/EasySharp/README.md

 This library aims to provide an easy way in configuring and developing .netcore web api application.

-Find the latest at: https://github.com/mkojoa/EasySharp
+##### Find my clean microservices architecture repo using easysharp latest at: https://github.com/mkojoa/EasySharp

 ###### > EasySharp Library repository is work in progress.